fluxninja/aperture/docs/content/reference/policies/mixin.md

 :::tip

-You can use specific Aperture branch instead of _main_ e.g. _stable/v0.2.x_, or even a specific release tag e.g. _v0.2.2_ to match your Aperture Controller installation version.
+You can use specific Aperture branch instead of _main_ for example,  _stable/v0.2.x_, or even a specific release tag for example,  _v0.2.2_ to match your Aperture Controller installation version.

 :::